MatteoImbrosciano/Urban-Traffic/README.md

 - **Explore and use alternative transportation options based on the traffic situation.**
 - **Minimize waiting times at public transport stops.**
 - **Monitor traffic levels in critical areas of the city, especially during rush hours.**
-- **Real access to information on public transport timetables and any delays.**
+- **Have access to information on public transport timetables and any delays.**

 ### Documentacion